• Skip to primary navigation

 Ingredient Notes

-• Pecans: for this recipe you will need chopped pecans, which you can mix into the batter or sprinkle on top.
-You could also use pecan halves and cover the tops of the bars instead of mixing them if if you’d like.
+• Pecans: for this recipe, you will need chopped pecans, which you can mix into the batter or sprinkle on top.
+You could also use pecan halves and cover the tops of the bars instead of mixing them if you’d like.
 If you don’t like pecans you can also sub in walnuts instead or leave them out entirely.

 • Vanilla: generally, I like to use almond extract in baking, but I prefer the vanilla in this recipe.
 You can also do a combination of the two if you’d like.